httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 ## Dates

-The field names in {{date-fields}} (paired with their mapped field names) have values that can be mapped into Structured Fields by parsing their payload according to {{Section 5.6.7 of HTTP}} and representing the result as an Integer number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, excluding leap seconds).
+The field names in {{date-fields}} (paired with their mapped field names) have values that can be mapped into Structured Fields by parsing their payload according to {{Section 5.6.7 of HTTP}} and representing the result as an Integer number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, excluding leap seconds), using the Date Structured Fields data type defined in {{date-type}}.

 | Field Name          | Mapped Field Name      |
 |---------------------|------------------------|